I am Andy Fenstermaker, MBA.

 Call it a trait.
 Call it a flaw.
 It is what it is.

 I have worked with small-town local clients, national ones, and even those with a world-wide presence.
 My roles ranged from project and account management to copywriting for advertising and press releases to brand, campaign, and digital strategy development and implementation.
-While Marketing Manager is more often than not my title, my role in management teams at companies has given me experience leaning more in line with Marketing Directors and even Chief Marketing Officers.
+While Marketing Manager is more often than not my title, my role in management teams at companies has given me experience leaning more in line with Marketing Directors.

-Leading the marketing department at an e-commerce company, I drove strategy and was responsible for efforts in SEM/CPC, SEO, email marketing, social media, and more.
-I held the role for nearly 4 years.
+Leading the marketing department at e-commerce company Vaughan Premier, I drove strategy and was responsible for efforts in SEM/CPC, SEO, email marketing, social media, and more.
+I held the role for nearly 4 years, where I excelled at developing, tracking, analyzing, and reporting on a variety of KPIs.
 These days, I oversee all marketing efforts and sit on the management team at a Harley-Davidson dealership.

 Whatever task is at hand, I bring my passions to the table.